dreamcatcher-tech/network/Inbox/2024-05-20 1331 hal ensure actor and session.md

 When @@daemon gets called, system will make the daemon branch automatically, but will call this hook on the new branch if it has been created.
 So daemon with a reply uses `noBranch` and will be executed like anything else, but @@daemon is a dedicated call that has no reply sent back.

+Can ensure be called inside an accumulation ?
+It should have the same effect.

+? can this be deferred ?

 If the branch request is daemon / noreply, then it should be enough just to put it on the branches slice, but also we can go ahead and write all the nested branches too.